Peonies

 Many gardeners wonder why so many ants crawl on the peony buds.
 Don’t worry!
 They are just eating the peony’s nectar in exchange for attacking bud-eating pests.
 They are attracted to the sugary droplets on the outside of flower buds or to the honeydew produced by scale insects and aphids.
 Never spray the ants; they’re helping you by keeping your peonies safe!

-See also Tomatoes
+See also Peas

 Ants on peony bud